 The Digicel Foundation Grants Program has already invested in more than 300 projects.
 With its longstanding partners, and new partners it meets along the way, the Foundation hopes to deliver many more life-changing projects, while bringing countless hands together to lessen life’s burden for the most vulnerable populations.

-To view the names of the 16 winning organizations, see the winners list.
-For more information concerning the campaign, please see Konbit Pou Chanjman FAQ .
+To access the list of the 16 winning organizations, please see the list.
+For more information concerning the campaign, please see the Konbit Pou Chanjman FAQ.

-A new edition of the Konbit Pou Chanjman campaign will be launching in May 2023.
+A new edition of the Konbit Pou Chanjman campaign will be launched in May 2024.